Drew Doughty Game Preview: Kings vs. Kraken

-Drew Doughty and the Los Angeles Kings will meet the Seattle Kraken at 10:00 PM ET on Saturday, December 16, 2023.
-Looking to bet on Doughty's props versus the Kraken?
-Scroll down for stats and information.
+Drew Doughty and the Los Angeles Kings will face the Seattle Kraken at 10:00 PM ET on Wednesday, December 20, 2023.
+Fancy a bet on Doughty in the Kings-Kraken matchup?
+Use our stats and information below.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.